 In drug and alcohol recovery, being open-minded is an essential way of framing your thought process that can make a huge difference in your ability to succeed.
-Open-mindedness means being willing to be accepting of new ideas and different ways of seeing the world and other people’s ways of thinking.
+Open-mindedness means being willing to accept new ideas and different ways of seeing the world, as well as other people’s ways of thinking.
 It come from an awareness that you don’t have all the answers, so you must be open to learning from others.

 How many times has it been said in the rooms of an Alcoholics Anonymous session, “my best thinking got me here”?
-When someone makes that statement what they actually mean is they believed that they had all the answers and thought they didn’t need anyone else’s help and unfortunately it lead them directly to falling into the depths of active addiction.
+When someone makes that statement, what they actually mean is they believed that they had all the answers and thought they didn’t need anyone else’s help.
+Unfortunately, it led them directly to falling into the depths of active addiction.
 Practicing open-mindedness is an essential part of the path to the “golden state” of recovery.

 Open-mindedness goes beyond simply listening to other people, but it also means having the willingness to check your own thoughts and challenge yourself to think differently.
 This is an important step to make, because it is only by making recovery your own that it will truly stick.

 By being open-minded, you open yourself up to a someone else’s experiences, and allow their story to teach you.
 Going off your own ideas will not be as effective as learning from other people who might have had to learn things the hard way.
 However, what works for one person may not resonate with you as much.
 That is why there is such a variety of ideas about recovery out there.
 No one’s path to wholeness and recovery is exactly the same, and so you need to be open to things from a variety of sources, open to seeing whatever will work for you.